tagomobile/api/README.md

 This is the API for TAGO (tagomobile.com).
 Tago API is a RESTful style API that uses JSON for serialization and authentication token for authentication.

 Additionally our API enpoint is fully supporting [OData](http://odata.org) protocol.
-OData is a RESTful API protocol, which adds a lot of useful functionality on top of it.
+OData is an extensiton for RESTful API protocol, which adds a lot of useful functionality to it.
 One of the main feature is that OData allows RPC-style operations to be made from major programing languages.
 You can read more about OData stanart at http://odata.org.
 Some of the libraries supports OData client-side code generation is .NET, PHP, Ruby, Objective C, Android and more.

 Full list of clients supported OData clients: http://www.odata.org/libraries